 “Called back”, but where was that?

-The information on what the fuck we have done is out there and most people are well informed.
+The information on what the fuck we have done, are doing, are about to do is out there and most people are well informed.
 We have all the data, all the predictions, we know we are moving towards a four to six degree hotter world, and we have all the models how this will affect every single one of us (It is important to note that the climate crisis is a crisis of social justice too, meaning that people on the margins, First Nations, people in the Global South, and communities of colour everywhere, are more severely affected).
 Yet being aware of the severity of this crisis has not proven to bring about sufficient change, neither on a personal, societal nor political level.
-This is why some climate scientists become severely depressed or emotionally dissociate from the data they produce all together; why there are Climate Cafés, Active Hope reading circles and peer-to-peer groups like the Good Grief Network, popping up everywhere.
-This is why students opt out of environmental majors, not able to handle the distress (this is a story from Sarah Jaquette Ray’s book Field Guide to Climate Anyiety), and why Greta Thunberg says she wants everyone to panic (I want to add that panic is closer to the flight or freeze reaction and not prone to get us into fight mode.
-In panic mode you can hardly think).
+This is why some climate scientists become severely depressed or emotionally dissociate from the data they produce all together; this is why there are Climate Cafés, Active Hope reading circles and peer-to-peer groups like the Good Grief Network, popping up everywhere.
+This is why students opt out of environmental majors, not able to handle the distress (a story from Sarah Jaquette Ray’s book Field Guide to Climate Anxiety), and why Greta Thunberg says she wants everyone to panic (I want to add that panic is closer to the flight or freeze reaction and not prone to get us into fight mode.
+In panic ypur brain does not function properly).
 And this is why, in extreme cases, people take their own lives to protest our collective denial.